D-Rap/allthings-UX/Intro-to-design-thinking.md

-This is a not the the edx course, Introduction to design thinking.
+This is a note from the the edx course Introduction to design thinking.
 The course can be accessed [here](https://courses.edx.org/courses/course-v1:Microsoft+DEV241x+3T2019/course/)

 # Dicovery